-Lot Number

-Date: Meeting Date:

-Applicant:

-Address:

-Owner of Property:

-What provision of the Site Plan, Subdivision or Excavation Regulations are you asking to be waived?
+Lot Number Meeting Date: Meeting Date: Applicant: Address: Owner of Property: What provision of the Site Plan, Subdivision or Excavation Regulations are you asking to be waived?
 Conditional Use requires meeting the standard as set in section 1602.00.
 Please state the reasons your request should be approved: Note: This application is not acceptable unless all required statements have been made.
-Additional information may be supplied on separate pages if the space provided is inadequated.

-The use is specifically authorized in the Ordinance as a conditional use because:

-The development in its proposed location will comply with all requirements of this section specific conditions or standards established in this Ordinance for the particular use because on, and with the
+Additional information may be supplied on separate pages if the space provided is inadequate.
+Address: Owner of Property: What provision of the Site Plan, Subdivision or Excavation Regulations are you asking to be waived?
+Conditional Use requires meeting the standard as set in section 1602.00.
+Please state the reasons your request should be approved: Note: This application is not acceptable unless all required statements have been made.
+Owner of Property: What provision of the Site Plan, Subdivision or Excavation Regulations are you asking to be waived?
+Conditional Use requires meeting the standard as set in section 1602.00.
+Please state the reasons your request should be approved: Note: This application is not acceptable unless all required statements have been made.
+Conditional Use requires meeting the standard as set in section 1602.00.
+Please state the reasons your request should be approved: Note: This application is not acceptable unless all required statements have been made.
+Conditional Use requires meeting the standard as set in section 1602.00.
+Please state the reasons your request should be approved: Note: This application is not acceptable unless all required statements have been made. reasons your request should be approved:Note: This application is not acceptable unless all required statements have been made.
+The use is specifically authorized in the Ordinance as a conditional use because: The development in its proposed location will comply with all requirements of this section, and with the specific conditions or standards established in this Ordinance for the particular use because:

-The use will be compatible which it is to be located bec e with the neighborhood and with adjoining or abutting uses in the area in cause: The use will not have a subs stantial adverse impact on vehicular or pedestrian safety because: substantial adverse impact on the appearance and visual quality of the In evaluating visual impact, the Planning Board may consider architectural e: serviced by necessary public utilities and by community facilities and services usure the proper operation of the proposed use because: Applicant Date ignature)
+The use will be compatible wit which it is to be located because th the neighborhood and with adjoining or abutting uses in the area in : The use will not have a substanti ial adverse impact on vehicular or pedestrian safety because: stantial adverse impact on the appearance and visual quality of the valuating visual impact, the Planning Board may consider architectural ced by necessary public utilities and by community facilities and services the proper operation of the proposed use because: Applicant Date (Signat cure)